-Once you have completed the professional learning you can move on to develop an international professional partnership with an overseas school.
-The professional partnerships will allow you to seek advice and support on embedding the core skills in your curriculum and classroom.
-Benefits of the partnership include:
+Once participants completed the professional learning, there was an opportunity to move on to develop an international professional partnership with an overseas school.
+The professional partnerships allowed participants to seek advice and support on embedding the core skills into curriculum and classroom.
+Benefits of the partnership included:

 - an international element to your CV and teaching credentials

-- broadening your horizons by sharing experience with a school from a different culture
+- broadened horizons by sharing experience with a school from a different culture

 - learning more about education in a different context to reapply this at home

-- the opportunity to become a member of international network of learners
+- opportunities to become a member of international network of learners

-- materials developed by educational experts to help you collaborate with your professional partner
+- materials developed by educational experts to help collaboration

-View of the journey our participants go on during their Connecting Classrooms experience.
+View the journey our participants go on during their Connecting Classrooms experience.

-A unique part of the Connecting Classroom's offer is that The British Council provides funding for international partners to work together face-to-face on embedding the core skills from policy level to the classroom.
-Once you have completed your mandatory training and established a partnership, you will be able to apply for the visit grant.
+A unique part of the Connecting Classroom's offer was that The British Council provided funding for international partners to work together face-to-face on embedding the core skills from policy level to the classroom.
+After completing mandatory training and established a partnership it was possible to apply for the visit grant.